 With newer vehicles, the steering system is controlled by something called the rack and With newer vehicles, the steering system is controlled by something called the rack and pinion unit.
 Tie rods are part of that system, and they’re attached to both ends of the steering rack.
 The outer and inner ends of the tie rod surround an adjusting sleeve, which activates when you rotate the steering wheel.

 Some of the most critical components of tie rods include:

 The main purpose of tie rods and their associated parts is to control the front tires with the operation of the steering wheel.
 Essentially, they assist in the control of the steering system.
 Therefore, it’s crucial that these components are kept in peak condition.

-There are several different ways to tell if your tie rod is going bad or has already gone bad.
-If you notice one or all these symptoms, it’s time to schedule your appointment:
+There are several ways to tell if your tie rod is going bad or if it has already gone bad.
+If you notice one or all of these symptoms, it’s time to schedule an estimate:

 2684 E Main Street

 4302 Lafayette Rd

 1833 S Curry Pike